Table Of Contents

 - Lina Rooftop, South Brisbane ($225 per person)

-- Emporium Hotel, South Brisbane ($299 for all-inclusive package
+- Emporium Hotel, South Brisbane ($319 for all-inclusive package)

 Nieergoo: Spirit of the Whale

-In a Queensland premiere, Nieergoo: Spirit of the Whale is set to open Brisbane Festival in a truly spectacular way.
-400 drones will take to the sky and light up the night with a dreamtime story dating back 65,000 years.
+As has become tradition, Skylore is set to close out Brisbane Festival in a truly spectacular way for three nights on September 25, 26 and 27.
+Four hundred drones will take to the sky and light up the night with a dreamtime story dating back 65,000 years.

 Directed by Traditional Owner and storyteller, Shannon Ruska and Tribal Experiences, this 3D multicolour drone show highlights the dreamtime Yuggera and Toorabul story of Nieergoo: Spirit of the Whale through dazzling visuals and an original score.
 The creation story of Moreton Bay’s islands will also be told from the sky.